-Since then, the university has grown, incorporating a science laboratory and opening the school of business.
+Since then, the Canadian Mennonite University has grown, incorporating a science laboratory and opening the school of business.
 The different faculties offer degrees in arts, music, theological studies, business administration, and others.
 Sports are not as big as in other institutions.
 However, they have soccer, volleyball, and basketball teams that represent the institution in regional and national competitions.

 7. Booth University College

 This institution started as a Bible college, and it was established in 1982.
 The student body is very small, with only 350 students enrolled.
-The university has a main campus located in Winnipeg but there are additional opportunities, such as the School for Continuing Studies, which is completely online.
+Booth University College has a main campus located in Winnipeg but there are additional opportunities, such as the School for Continuing Studies, which is completely online.